ptpro3/jekyll-now/_posts/2017-1-22-Project-Benson.md

 4. 23rd St
 5. 86th St

-From these two lists, it's cear that **86th St** and **23rd St** are great places to focus promotion efforts.
+From these two lists, it's clear that **86th St** and **23rd St** are great places to focus promotion efforts.

 ### Outlier
-It's worth noting that Roosevelt Island, located in the East River across from Manhattan's Lenox Hill and Midtown East neighborhoods, registered by far the most women residents in tech, at 354.
+It's worth noting that Roosevelt Island, located in the East River across from Manhattan's Lenox Hill and Midtown East neighborhoods, registered by far the most women residents in computer/engineering/science occupations, at 354.
 So even though the Roosevelt Island MTA station is not a high traffic stop, it may be worth sending recruitment teams to this area.
 Upon further reading I learned that this residential neighborhood, close to Manhattan but quieter and cheaper, is actually the location of a major tech initiative - the Cornell Tech campus, opening in summer 2017.
 Clearly this area will only be increasing in importance for the New York tech scene in coming months.